 Every holiday and every season needs its own cookie: St. Patrick’s Day, Easter, Spring celebrations, Christmas, New Year’s, Valentine’s Day… need I go on?
 We all need gluten free cookies that can hold their shape so we can use whatever cookie cutters we please.

-These gluten free sugar cut out cookies are seriously so easy to make from scratch.
+These cut out gluten free sugar cookies are seriously so easy to make from scratch.
 The dough has very few ingredients so it comes together very quickly.

 It’s super simple to roll out, and, although we use gluten free flour, it’s stable enough that it’s even simple to cut out shapes and transfer them to the baking sheet.
 There is nothing fragile about the dough, but once you bake the gluten free sugar cookies, they’re tender and light as could be.